SDWebImage/sdwebimage.github.io/README.md

 + [Meet DocC documentation in Xcode - WWDC21 - Videos](https://developer.apple.com/videos/play/wwdc2021/10166/)
 + [What's new in Swift-DocC - WWDC22 - Videos](https://developer.apple.com/videos/play/wwdc2022/110368/)

-#### Install Xcode (14.0 is required for Objective-C)
+#### Install Xcode (16 is required for Objective-C)

-The Swift-DocC need Swift 5.5+, which is bundled in Xcode 13.0.
+The Swift-DocC merge tool need Swift 5.10+, which is bundled in Xcode 15.2.0+

-However, if you need generate Objective-C API documentation, need Swift 5.7+, which is bundled in Xcode 14.0

 #### Modify build setting and build each framwework

 To build Static Hosting Documentation, which is the new feature talked in [SwiftForum](https://forums.swift.org/t/support-hosting-docc-archives-in-static-hosting-environments/53572)

 you need to pass `--transform-for-static-hosting` to docc command.
-However it's not available in Xcode's handy build settings, so you need:
+However it's not available in Xcode's handy build settings, so you need to pass extra options during `xcodebuild`

-Change the framework Xcode Project's build settings like this (use XCConfig syntax).
-For example, modify `Module-Shared.xcconfig` in SDWebImage.

 You can find a `Configs/Docc.xcconfig` under this repo root path: